RUSHIMONARIGELA/tic-tac-toe-game/README.md

 <h1 align="center">Tic-Tac-Toe</h1>

-This is a small React based game bult using react.you can view the live demo by using link in the above repo deatails section
+This is a small React based game bult using react.